-10.2.6 Pre-Cure Examination.
-Immediately after material application, the uncured conformal coating shall be examined for:
+- 10.2.6 Pre-Cure Examination.
+Immediately after material application, the uncured conformal coating shall be examined for: - a.

-a.
 Bubbles and Air Entrapments.
-Prior to cure, bubbles and air entrapments shall be broken using locally qualified methods such as piercing with a sharp probe or by vacuum methods (Requirement).
+Prior to cure, bubbles and air entrapments shall be broken using locally qualified methods such as piercing with a sharp probe or by vacuum methods (Requirement). - b.

-b.
 Bridging.
-Conformal coating material shall not be allowed to bridge between the bottom of a leaded surface mount device and the PWB, or between the part lead and the PWB, thereby negating stress relief (Requirement).

-10.2.7 Post Cure Inspection.
+Conformal coating material shall not be allowed to bridge between the bottom of a leaded surface mount device and the PWB, or between the part lead and the PWB, thereby negating stress relief (Requirement). - 10.2.7 Post Cure Examination.
 After the cure cycle, the conformally coated PWA shall be examined to assure that the following conditions are met.
-See Figure 10-2 through Figure 10-5 for additional requirements.

-a.
-Conformal coating is uniform in color, thickness, and texture, tack-free, and shows proper adhesion to all coated surfaces (Requirement).
+See Figure 10-2 through Figure 10-5 for additional requirements. - a.
+Conformal coating is uniform in color, thickness, and texture, tack-free, and shows proper adhesion to all coated surfaces (Requirement). - b.

-b.
 Conformal coating covers all areas as specified on the engineering documentation, has a smooth continuous surface, and follows the contours of the PWA (Requirement).
-Minor pull back from sharp points and edges is permissible unless otherwise specified on engineering documentation.

-c.
-Conformal coating is free from contamination (Requirement).
+Minor pull back from sharp points and edges is permissible unless otherwise specified on engineering documentation. - c.
+Conformal coating is free from contamination (Requirement). - d.

-d.
 Terminals are conformal coating encapsulated, including the insulation gap of the wire, unless there is a solder ball type connection (as in a high voltage connection) (Requirement).
-This is normally applied with a brush after the initial conformal coating application.

-e.
-Conformal coating may bridge between adjacent part leads providing stress reliefs are not negated.

-f.
-Conformal coating does not exhibit discoloration (due to such things as excessive curing oven temperature or contamination) (Requirement).
-Change of color due to temperature aging during normal exposures to test temperatures or standard rework is allowed.
-This allowance is not intended to apply to color changes resulting from the use of incorrect or defective material.

-10.2.8 When fluorescent conformal coating materials are used, coverage and location shall be verified by Ultraviolet (UV) light illumination.
+This is normally applied with a brush after the initial conformal coating application. - e.
+Conformal coating may bridge between adjacent part leads providing stress reliefs are not negated. - f.
+Conformal coating does not exhibit discoloration (due to such things as excessive curing oven temperature or contamination) (Requirement). - 10.2.8 When fluorescent conformal coating materials are used, coverage and location shall be verified by Ultraviolet (UV) light illumination.